Sunday after Ascension

 Where I am, there shall also my servant be. – John 12:26.

 PRAYER – My Lord and Savior, by Thy substitutional suffering and death Thou hast fully and completely reconciled me, a lost and condemned sinner, to God, having opened the gates of heaven for me, and prepared a place for me where I may abide in all eternity.
 For this I thank Thee as heartily as ever I can.
-Grant me, I implore Thee, with a rich measure of Thy Holy Spirit working through Thy Word, that with the eyes of faith I may firmly and steadfastly gaze upon Thee, and trust in what Thou hast merited for me.
-And then let me cling to Thee gratefully and serve Thee, until in heaven I shall perfectly thank and serve Thee forever and ever.
+Continue to grant me, I implore Thee, with a rich measure of Thy Holy Spirit, working through Thy Word, that, with the eyes of faith, I may firmly and steadfastly gaze upon Thee, and trust in what Thou hast merited for me.
+And then, continue to let me cling to Thee gratefully and to serve Thee, until, in heaven, I shall perfectly thank and serve Thee forever and ever.
 Amen.

 We praise Thee, O God; we acknowledge Thee to be the Lord.
 All the earth doth worship Thee, the Father everlasting.
 To Thee all the angels cry aloud, the heavens and all the powers therein; to Thee cherubim and seraphim continually do cry, “Holy, holy, holy, Lord God of Sabaoth; heaven and earth are full of the majesty of Thy glory!” … When Thou tookest upon Thee to deliver man; Thou didst humble Thyself to be born of a virgin.
 When Thou hadst overcome the sharpness of death, Thou didst open the kingdom of heaven to all believers.
 Thou sittest at the right hand of God in the glory of the Father.